Last update: 02/12/2024

 The boat ride is rather nice.
 We pass through all the small shallow basins of the lagoon and we truly realize how little water there is.
 We come across coral almost everywhere and you have to be really careful with the boat not to tear everything.
 The pilot of the boat is used to it, so no worries.
 We stop at the “pito of the island – Mataiva Papa”, the belly button in Tahitian, a sort of small elevated coral islet, as if placed on the lagoon.
 A few more minutes by boat and we arrive on the “motu of the day”.
 The setting is, in my eyes, even more beautiful than the day before.
 A small golden sand beach is found at the edge of the motu, surrounded by two hoas.
 Here, nothing particular to see or do.
 We are there to relax, unwind, and enjoy the paradisiacal setting.
 Everyone goes about their business while waiting for the cooks to prepare the lunch.

-We take the opportunity to get away from our “big group” and walk along the motu enjoying the splendid views of the colors of the water in the hoa.
+We take the opportunity to get away from our “big group” and walk along the motu enjoying the splendid and the breathtaking views of the colors of the water in the hoa.
 Elevated dead coral emerges on both sides of the place and gives a great atmosphere.
 We will also enjoy swimming in this translucent water, in natural pools as dug in the middle of the hoa.
 Some are almost my size and it is really appreciable to be there.
 We will spend the rest of the day as a family enjoying this great place along with a good meal.
 Another beautiful day.